Secondary Flows

 A Screen component Flow is named as such for its role to act as the host for logic behind a part of the main Flow's screen.
 This kind of Flow is linked with the HTML content command flow-runner, whose function is to trigger the evaluation of a Screen component Flow and define the element in the screen that will display the Flow's progress and its own screens.
 As the name hints, the main idea behind these Flows is that their Screens are essentially parts - components - of the main Flow's Screen.
 Such a component might be, for example, a two-stage selection, in which you select something and then based on this selection, another set of selections appear; something like this would be easy to see as a Flow with two Screens, with logic between them defining the selections of the second Screen.

 To act as a component in the main Flow's Screen, a Screen component Flow can be designed so that it never finishes.
-The aforementioned two-stage selection example could loop back to first Screen after the second.
+The aforementioned two-stage selection example could loop back to the first Screen after the second.
 If a Screen component Flow finishes, the space reserved for it will then just display the conclusion message, as these Flows cannot be restarted.

-A Screen component Flow is intended to be its own individual unit and so it will not share the variable context with the main Flow.
+A Screen component Flow is intended to be its own individual unit, and so it will not share the variable context with the main Flow.
 It also has no access to inputs in the main Flow's Screen structure.
 However, it is able to send values to the main Flow and the Screen in which the component Flow's component is in.
 This it can do with Screen data, by creating new Screen data variables, or modifying any Maps or Collections among the Screen data variables of the main Flow.
 This is described in more detail in the Screen data documentation page.

 Background Flows